Yehan20/Hackathon-Drawing-App/README.md

 1. You can either clone the files of this repository or download the files to your local files.
 2. Utilize VScode extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) by Ritwick Dey to open the draw.html file.
+    - Must utilize the live server extension as opening the HTML directly to your browser encounters an issue loading the associated Javascript file.
 3. Now have fun and let your imagination run wild!
 (Use your mouse or touchpad, your cursor is your pen/pencil/brush)

 ### Features